openshift/installer/Documentation/install/vmware/vmware-terraform.md

 ## Getting Started

-Below steps need to be executed on machine that has network connectivity to VMware vCenter API and SSH access to Tectonic Master Server(s).
+The following steps must be executed on a machine that has network connectivity to VMware vCenter API and SSH access to Tectonic Master Server(s).

 ### Download and extract Tectonic Installer